lamdan0901/YouTube-Playlist-Pulse/README.md

    - Processes each channel's recent uploads (max 5 videos per channel)
    - Filters videos by duration (1-20 minutes)
    - Creates and populates your playlist
+4. **Create from Links**:
+   - Click "Create from Links" to show the text area.
+   - Paste your YouTube video links (one per line).
+   - Click "Create Playlist" to generate a new playlist with the provided links.
-4. **View Results**: Click "Open playlist" to access your new private playlist on YouTube
+5. **View Results**: Click "Open playlist" to access your new private playlist on YouTube
-5. **Error Review**: Check any videos that failed to be added to the playlist
+6. **Error Review**: Check any videos that failed to be added to the playlist
-6. **Cancel Operation**: Use the cancel button to stop playlist creation if needed
+7. **Cancel Operation**: Use the cancel button to stop playlist creation if needed

 ## 🏗️ Architecture